 - The Ford 6.8L V10 3V engine equipped with a ROUSH CleanTech fuel system is certified to 0.02 grams per brake horsepower-hour.
-This engine is 90 percent cleaner than the current EPA's most stringent heavy-duty engine standard. - At the 0.02 low NOx level, it takes 10 propane autogas vehicles to emit as much NOx as one clean-diesel vehicle. - You would have to operate 100 propane autogas vehicles to produce as much NOx as one diesel bus manufactured before 2007. - At 0.02 g/bhp-hr, ROUSH CleanTech offers the lowest NOx levels of any propane autogas engine in Class 4-7 vehicles. - At 0.02 g/bhp-hr, ROUSH CleanTech offers the first available engine certified in a Type C school bus (the Blue Bird Vision Propane). - CARB established optional low-NOx standards below the EPA standard.
-Manufacturers may choose to certify engines to the California Optional Low NOx Standards of .10, 0.05 or 0.02 g/bhp-hr.
+This engine is 90 percent cleaner than the current EPA standard. - At the .02 low NOx level, it takes 10 propane autogas vehicles to emit as much NOx as one clean-diesel vehicle. - You would have to operate 100 propane autogas vehicles to produce as much NOx as one diesel bus manufactured before 2007. - At.02 g/bhp-hr, ROUSH CleanTech offers the lowest NOx levels of any propane autogas engine in Class 4-7 vehicles. - At.02 g/bhp-hr, ROUSH CleanTech offers the first engine certified in a Type C school bus (the Blue Bird Vision Propane). - CARB established optional low-NOx standards below the EPA standard.
+Manufacturers may choose to certify engines to the California Optional Low NOx Standards of .10, .05 or .02 g/bhp-hr.
 Our propane autogas engine meets the absolute lowest optional level. - This low-NOx level covers all ROUSH CleanTech 6.8L V10 3V propane autogas engines for bus and commercial truck engines.
-(It currently does not include the Ford E-350 / E-450 cutaway, which has a two-valve propane autogas engine). - ROUSH CleanTech achieved 0.02 low NOx with minimal increased incremental cost to the engine.
+(It currently does not include the Ford E-350 / E-450 cutaway, which has a two-valve propane autogas engine). - ROUSH CleanTech achieved .02 low NOx with minimal increased incremental cost to the engine.